Information evolution in the interior of an axially symmetric BTZ black hole: Introduction

-In this work, we extend the above discussion to rotating BTZ black hole \textbf{for investigating its interior information.} The structure of this paper is such that in next section \ref{Sec.2}. we will discuss the metric for rotating BTZ black hole and its interior volume.
-In section \ref{Sec.3}, the quantum modes entropy for massless scalar field inside rotating BTZ black hole and its evolution relation with Bekenstein Hawking entropy will be discussed. \textbf{After analyzing the final investigations, we will discuss the results and its comparison to those in high dimensional black holes in section \ref{Sec.4}.}
+In this work, we followed the above discussion to probe the interior information of rotating BTZ black hole.
+The structure of this paper is such that in the next section (\ref{Sec.2}), we discussed the metric and interior volume for rotating BTZ black hole.
+In section (\ref{Sec.3}), we discussed the entropy in the interior of the rotating BTZ black hole and its evolution relation with Bekenstein-Hawking entropy.
+Remarks and discussion are in section (\ref{Sec.4}) and the conclusions are added in section (\ref{Sec.5}).